blacs30/installation-scripts/install_manuals/install_phpmyadmin.md

 e.g. `wget  https://files.phpmyadmin.net/phpMyAdmin/4.7.0/phpMyAdmin-4.7.0-all-languages.zip`

 Unzip the file and copy it to the target directory.
-I run it as a subdirectory, the path where I copy it to is e.g.: `/var/www/html/phpmyadmin`
+The path where I copy it to is e.g.: `/var/www/html/phpmyadmin`

 Create the initial configuration file by copying the sample: